AdobeDocs/commerce-operations.en/help/configuration/cron/custom-cron-tutorial.md

 Running the cron job results in a row being added to the `cron_schedule` table with the name of the cron job, `custom_cron`.

-We also show you how to optionally create a cron group, which you can use to run custom cron jobs with settings other than Magento application defaults.
+We also show you how to optionally create a cron group, which you can use to run custom cron jobs with settings other than Commerce application defaults.

 In this tutorial, we assume the following:

-- The Magento application is installed in `/var/www/html/magento2`
+- The Commerce application is installed in `/var/www/html/magento2`
-- Your Magento database username and password are both `magento`
+- Your Commerce database username and password are both `magento`
 - You perform all actions as the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html)

 ## Step 1: Get a sample module